scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** instant

 As a reaction you quickly pull up magical defenses, protecting you and all creatures adjacent to yourself.
 Make a spellcasting roll, you and all effected creatures add 1 superior die, adding an extra superior die for every crit, against the incoming spell.
-If the spell does not require a save, roll the superior dice against the casters spellcasting roll.
-On a success the spell has no effect.
+Creatures in the barrier gain _Resistance 2_ to Force damage.

-Increase the range of protection by 1 and add a proficiency die for every level above the first.
+Increase the range of protection by 1 and add a proficiency die for every level above the 1st.

 ___
 #### Combust